 In 2005 K&H Group decided to set up a group services centre under the management of K&H Bank, which is the 100% owner of K&H Csoportszolgáltató Kft.
 (KHCSK).
-The purpose of this unit was the centralisation and efficient organisation of supplementary service activities closely linked to the core activities of individual group members.
+The purpose of this unit was the centralization and efficient organization of supplementary service activities closely linked to the core activities of individual group members.
 Comprehensive service activities performed for the group include the management of the real estate portfolio, logistical and bank security tasks, operative business responsibilities (the booking of trade receivables and payables, fixed assets, tax accounting and payroll management).

 The company takes out service level agreements and contracts with individual group members for each individual service.
 Since 2007, services offered by KHCSK have also been used by K&H Insurance and K&H leasing member companies as well.
 At present, KHCSK acts as a group services centre for 10 companies, including K&H Bank.
-Since May 1, 2008, KHCSK has also been performing the financial, accounting and operative services of the Hungarian branch of KBC Global Services N.V.
-(KBC GSC).
-On 1 January 2008 the Tendering Directorate was set up, which is responsible for advisory and support services related to EU tenders.
+Since May 1, 2008, KHCSK has also been performing the financial, accounting and operative services of the Hungarian branch of KBC Group Hungarian Branch (KBC GHB).
 In 2009, the scope of the company's activities was extended with financial and accounting services provided to K&H Factoring, a company 100% owned by K&H Bank.
 A directorate was established on 1 January 2012 for SZÉP Card operations.
 The SZÉP card is a cafeteria item and product at K&H Group.
 KHCSK is responsible for the entire operation of the SZÉP card system and the related transactions.
-As of 1st of January 2016, the Tendering Directorate continue his business operation in the K&H Bank Zrt.